arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Examples.md

 The dump is encrypted using an encryption keyfile, which must contain exactly 32 bytes of data (required by the AES block cipher).

-The keyfile can be created by an external program, or by using a command like the
+The keyfile can be created by an external program, or, on Linux, by using a command like the following:
-following:

 ```
 dd if=/dev/random bs=1 count=32 of=yourSecretKeyFile